Learn how to age wood with vinegar and steel wool and see the effect of different vinegar solutions on 10 different types of wood.

 In case you can’t read the writing on the boards, if they are stacked vertically, the bottom is the untreated, the middle is the distilled vinegar solution, and the top is the apple cider solution.
 If the boards are lined up horizontally, the left board is the untreated, the middle is the distilled vinegar solution, and the right is the apple cider solution.

-Southern yellow pine pallet wood.
+Southern yellow pine pallet wood aged with vinegar and steel wool

-Cedar.
 The distilled vinegar solution gave the cedar a beautiful rustic look!

 Holy crap!
 The distilled solution turned that oak black!